AnyChart/docs.anychart.com/Maps/Proportional_Symbol_Map.md

 {sample}Maps\_Proportional\_Symbol\_06{sample}

-Note that we should get rid of the main filling color, unless we want the hatch over the color.
+Note that we should get rid of the main filling color, unless we want the hatch being added over the color.

 As usual, we can define the colors through the dataSet, especially if we need different color settings for some of our bubbles.